MuhammadHassanBashir/Promethoues-grafan-deployment-on-docker/README.md

     Once you apply this query, Grafana will display a graph showing the CPU usage per container.

+## 11 OR Create a Dashboard in Grafana using dashboard ID

+      Dash Board id_1: 893
+      Dash Board id_2: 15331

 ## Conclusion

 You have now successfully set up Prometheus, Grafana, and cAdvisor in Docker containers to collect and visualize container metrics.
 Prometheus is scraping metrics from cAdvisor, and Grafana is displaying them in a dashboard for easy monitoring.